Art - Photography

 - From September to December of Year 11 students complete a practice timed test

-- Students will hand in approximately 45 hours of work for the coursework which is completed during the course
+- Students will hand in approximately 45 hours of work for the coursework which is completed

 - In April of Year 11, students complete a 10 hour test in exam conditions in the classroom.
 Students use the preparation materials they have developed since January